Can you be allergic to birds? Yes! We tell you why and what you can do about it!

 Grain feed can create lots of dust.
 It’s worth trying a different food to see if it improves the allergy.
 It’s best to ask your vet or at your local pet store.

-• Bedroom: bird-free zone
+• The bedroom should be a bird-free zone

 The cage should not be kept in the bedroom.
 Ideally, the bird should be kept in a “bird room” if you have a free room.
 As the fine dust can often cling to clothing and be carried through to the bedroom, you should change your bedding often.